-Submitters to the Call for Submissions for P1035 noted that the prohibition of sodium claims places naturally brewed soy sauce at a disadvantage to those that are not naturally brewed (therefore not containing alcohol), for no reason of health consequence.
-The proposed amendment means fermented varieties of soy sauce and similar fermented foods will continue to be subject to same conditions and permissions of the non-fermented varieties.
+Submitters on the call for submissions for P1035 noted that the prohibition of sodium claims places naturally brewed soy sauce at a disadvantage to those that are not naturally brewed (therefore not containing alcohol), for no reason of health consequence.
+The recommended amendment means fermented varieties of soy sauce and similar fermented foods will continue to be subject to same conditions and permissions of the non-fermented varieties.

-any written policy guidelines formulated by the Ministerial Council
+• any written policy guidelines formulated by the Ministerial Council